jackshanson/DnD-namegen/README.md

 ##Making the windows executable##
 First of all, please ensure you have Python installed on your windows machine.
 If you don't please click the Python 2.7.xx download at https://www.python.org/downloads/.

-You will need to build the file for windows usage first.
-Linux users can obviously just run the python script from a terminal.
+Now for creating the executable file.
+Linux users can skip this, as they can obviously just run the python script from a terminal.
+Windows users will need to compile the file and its dependencies before usage.

 Please download the PyInstaller program from http://www.pyinstaller.org/, and use the following command from the cmd terminal: